This year, more than ever, we need to find ways to boost our families' immunity.

 Peel and chop all the potatoes into rough 2cm chunks.
 Place the Maris Pipers into a large pan of cold salted water over a medium heat.
 Bring to the boil, then simmer for 10 to 15 minutes, or until tender, adding the sweet potatoes after 5 minutes.

 Drain and leave to steam dry, then return to the pan with the margarine and a pinch of sea salt and black pepper.
 Mash until smooth, then set aside.
-Peel and finely slice the onion, carrots and 2 garlic cloves, then trim and finely slice the celery.

 Bash the coriander seeds in a pestle and mortar until fine, then add it all to a medium pan over a medium heat with a good splash of oil.
 Pick in the thyme leaves, then cook for around 10 minutes, or until softened.